theMK2k/Media-Hoarder/data/devdocs/series.md

 ## Re-Scanning

 - Build up the series' entries
-- Build up the episodes entries
+- Build up the episodes entries (linked to the series entry)
 - scan for metadata
   - detect tconst for series
   - detect tconst for episodes